Pretty-Good-Freedom-Tech/grapevine-modular-structure/interpretation-engine/nostr/README.md

   May want to move these steps into a different function
   ******************/

-  // VALIDATION STEP .
+  // VALIDATION STEP 1.
 Validate the request object.
 If invalid, return an error const valid = validateRequest(request) // see below if (!valid) {
     // console.log(validate.errors)
-    return result = errorInvalidRequest() // option: incorporate validate.errors into the response }
+    return errorInvalidRequest() // option: incorporate validate.errors into the response }

   const universalInterpretationProtocolID = request.universalInterpretationProtocolID